sef-global/scholarx-backend/README.md

 If you prefer to use Docker for development, follow these steps:

 1. Ensure Docker and Docker Compose are installed on your machine.
-You can download them from here.
+You can download them from here https://www.docker.com/products/docker-desktop/.

 2. Build the Docker images: